COUNSELLING AND PSYCHOTHERAPY & CORONAVIRUS

 I was a counselling and psychotherapy client myself before training, first in couple counselling and then as a psychotherapist and supervisor.

-For the past 20 years I have worked in private practice as a counsellor, psychotherapist and supervisor in London and Rye.
+For over 20 years I have worked in private practice as a counsellor, psychotherapist and supervisor in London and Rye.

 I have been registered with the United Kingdom Council for Psychotherapy (UKCP) since 2002.